Where are classes located?

 Q. When are classes held and is your program offered online?

-- A.¬†Classes are held Monday - Thursday either at 4:30PM or 7:15PM.
-Our Counseling Psychology programs are not fully online but we do offer some online classes.
+A. Classes are held Monday - Thursday either at 4:30PM or 7:15PM.
+Our Graduate Counseling and Psychology programs are not fully online but we do offer some online classes.

-- A.¬†We offer Full Time and Part Time tracks.
-In the regular fall and spring semesters, the full academic load is 9 credits (3 courses) & the part time academic load is 6 credits (2 courses).¬†Summer Sessions - The recommended course load is 3 credits (1 course) per session.
+A. We offer Full Time and Part Time tracks.
+In the regular fall and spring semesters, the full academic load is 9 credits (3 courses) & the part time academic load is 6 credits (2 courses).
+In the Summer Sessions, the recommended course load is 3 credits (1 course) per session.
 For more than 6 credits per session student will need approval from the Graduate Advisor prior to the beginning of the semester.